Lipika195/Data-Professional-Survey-Report/README.md

 Dashboard Features:

 The Power BI dashboard provides interactive visuals for:
-Salary Analysis by Role, Industry, and Country Programming Language Preferences
+-Salary Analysis by Role, Industry, and Country -Programming Language Preferences
-Job Satisfaction Ratings
+-Job Satisfaction Ratings
-Career Switching Trends
+-Career Switching Trends
-Demographic Distributions (Age, Gender, Education, Ethnicity,Country wise participation)
+-Demographic Distributions (Age, Gender, Education, Ethnicity,Country wise participation)

 Key Insights:
-Salaries vary widely, with senior roles earning higher.
+-Salaries vary widely, with senior roles earning higher.
-**Python** dominates as the most preferred language.
+-**Python** dominates as the most preferred language.
-Most professionals are **satisfied with learning opportunities** but less with management.
+-Most professionals are **satisfied with learning opportunities** but less with management.
-A majority **switched careers into data**, many finding it challenging.
+-A majority **switched careers into data**, many finding it challenging.
-Respondents are mostly **25–40 years old** with Bachelor’s/Master’s degrees.
+-Respondents are mostly **25–40 years old** with Bachelor’s/Master’s degrees.

 Conclusion:
 This project highlights how survey data can be transformed into actionable insights for understanding the careers and experiences of data professionals.
 It can helpJob seekers set career expectations,Employers understand what data professionals value most,Educators/training institutes align their curriculum with industry needs.